gbif-norway/bdq-multirecord-agent/README.md

 5. **Test Execution**: Run tests with unique value deduplication
 6. **Result Generation**: Create raw results and amended dataset CSVs
 7. **Email Reply**: Send results back to sender with attachments (using HMAC authentication)

+More information about each of these is in the buildspec.md.

 ## CSV Requirements